-Learn how to write survey questions to gather high-level information about your market in this tutorial with Heather O’Neill, CEO of Pixels for Humans.
+Learn how to write survey questions to gather high-level information about your market in this tutorial.

 In today’s Take 5 tutorial, you’re going to learn how to write effective survey questions.
 Surveys are great tools for gathering high-level information in larger quantities and to understand the overall market, customer, or industry behaviors.
 Let’s get started.